AP Statistics Unit 9 Practice Test: Inference for Quantitative Data: Slopes

 Question 10 Explanation:

+The correct answer is (D).
 The null hypothesis says there is no relationship, that the slope of the regression line = 0.
 Because the confidence interval does not contain zero, the student can reject the null hypothesis and conclude that there is a linear relationship between library use and ACT scores.
-Answer D is correct.

 Once you are finished, click the button below.
 Any items you have not completed will be marked incorrect.
 Get Results